bloatoo-git/skid-silencer/README.md

 # skid-silencer

+Discord bot for kicking people asking questions like: "how to hack account x".
+  - will delete message
+  - will kick author

+1. install discord.py with requirements if not present
-create .env file with TOKEN=your_token (no parenthesis)
+2. create .env file with TOKEN=your_token (no parenthesis)

-will listen for messages like: "how to hack account x", removes message, adds skid role if present and kicks user
+created with no previous experience of the discord library, therefore not an advanced bot